 He is a man.
 Made from the image of God, he stands before me with little fanfare from those of us sitting around him.
 He is someone’s father, brother, uncle, and friend.
 And yet I do not lift a finger to help him.
 I sit here, protected behind my tinted film attached to the very glass that acts as a force field shielding my pity but none for him.
 The pity I hold for myself, for hoping he’ll go away.

-I pray that someway, somehow he’ll find his direction in life without me really knowing if he ever will.
-I’ll just assume he will walk the path of the righteous man because, deep down, that will make me feel better, even if it does him no good that I am the one comforted by the image of him getting food and a good night’s rest in my imaginary world without realizing what it must be like to truly walk in his shoes.
+I pray that he’ll somehow find his direction in life because when I drive off, I will never know.
+I’ll just assume he will walk the path of the righteous man because, deep down, that will make me feel better, even if it does him no sound that I am the one comforted by the image of him getting food and a good night’s rest in my imaginary world without realizing what it must be like to truly walk in his shoes.
 I’ll just assume he’s a drunk or drug addict to get me past this point.
 Hey, whatever helps me sleep at night.

 I wish this light would change so I can ignore his plight without actually having to look at him.
 This damn red light is like a modern-day cell phone for me to connect with him, but I don’t want to.
 With each second that passes, I have an opportunity to help him, much like answering that ringing phone to simply say “hello” and ask if there is anything I can do.
 Still, I just want him to go away, but this light.
 This damn light stands in my way of a clean conscience.
 I just want to move on and forget he’s there, but the reality is he is here.
 He isn’t going anywhere until I get the green traffic signal and, at least for me, get rid of seeing him and the despair that this life has brought upon him.